Emulate a slow block device with dm-delay

 File system notification with inotify

 Compared to signalfd and timerfd, inotify is older.
-It is also more complex, mostly because dealing with file system events is a large task.
-In my opinion, getting inotify right is tedious but there is no better alternative to get file system notifications on Linux right now.
+It is also more complex, mostly because dealing with file system events is difficult.
+In my opinion, using inotify correctly is tedious but there is no better alternative to get file system notifications on Linux right now.

-The inotify API provides several functions that must be combined to monitor file system events.
+The inotify API provides several functions that must be combined to watch file system events.
 A "inotify file descriptor" is called an "inotify instance".
-Associated with an inotify instance is a list of directories or files to monitor called "the watch list".
-Maintaining the watch list as file and directories change is the most difficult part.
+Associated with an inotify instance is a list of directories or files to watch called "the watch list".
+Maintaining the watch list as files and directories change is the most difficult part.

 int inotify_init(void);

-After creating an inotify instance, the files and events of interest should be registered with one or several calls to inotify_add_watch().
+After creating an inotify instance, the files and events of interest are registered inotify_add_watch().

 File notifications are consumed with a call to read() that fills one or several inotify_event structures.
-Special attention should be paid because the size of an inotify event varies depending on its name attribute.
+Be careful: the size of inotify events depend on the length of their name attribute.

 struct inotify_event layout